YuTingLais/fortiadc-kubernetes-controller/demo.md

 ## Outline

 1. Scenario Overview:
-    Deployment of a TCP Virtual Server to expose a PostgreSQL server with SSL enabled on Kubernetes, using Calico VXLAN as the CNI plugin.
+    Deployment of a TCP Virtual Server CustomResource to expose a PostgreSQL server with SSL enabled on Kubernetes, using Calico VXLAN as the CNI plugin.
 2. Integration Steps:
     How to integrate FortiADC with Kubernetes in a Calico VXLAN environment.
 3. Deployment Steps:
-    How to deploy the TCP Virtual Server to expose the PostgreSQL server with SSL enabled.
+    How to deploy the TCP Virtual Server Custom Resource to expose the PostgreSQL server with SSL enabled.

 ## Scenario Overview